saurabh-gawade-29/Snake_Game_Pygame/README.md

 # Snake Game - With GUI

-This game is make by using PyGame
+This game is made by using PyGame

 ## Documentation